totaljs/modules/model/readme.md

 # Module adds support of models

 - copy **model.js** to __/your-totaljs-website/modules/__
-- this module read models from __/your-totaljs-website/models/__ directory
+- this module reads models from __/your-totaljs-website/models/__ directory

 Example of structure: